mrlasking/DOMWork/README.md

 ####Building
 If you want to build production and minified version with all plugins, use ```grunt build``` command

+Grunt stores a library build in /dist/ directory.
+Also it creates a simple index.html file with domwork.js connected.
+You can play with it.

 To build version without plugins, execute ```grunt build:min```

 To choose list of plugins you want to include in your bild, execute